-Sparkmate is a 10-person team which helps entrepreneurs and people who have projects develop their ideas.
-Our office and prototyping workshop are in Ivry-sur-Seine (south of Paris) and this is where we usually conceive, develop and integrate mechanics, electronics and computing so as to launch our clients’ projects as fast as possible, since what they are looking for when they get in touch with us is nothing other than speed and multidisciplinarity.
+Sparkmate is a 20-person team which helps entrepreneurs and people who have projects develop their ideas.
+Our main office for prototyping is in Ivry-sur-Seine (south of Paris) and this is where we usually conceive, develop and integrate mechanics, electronics and computing so as to launch our clients’ projects as fast as possible, since what they are looking for when they get in touch with us is nothing other than speed and multidisciplinarity.
 Even under lockdown, we keep explaining everything to you!

 Our whole team has been working fully remotely since March 17th.
 Our clients and friends have all been worried about the consequences that Covid-19 would have on Sparkmate.
 Indeed, a large part of our job goes far beyond our design activity and consists in crafting prototypes, which is far more complicated because of the lockdown measures.

 As we kept talking about this situation with everybody, we came to the conclusion that it would be a good idea to tell you what has happened to us recently and to give some feedback!

 The lockdown hasn’t forced us to change the way we organize our work or the way we run Sparkmate.
 But, it is true our activity decreased a little bit at the very beginning since we haven’t yet created robots to switch on our 3D printers or to prototype the products or machines we develop for our clients!
 As far as design, conception and consulting are concerned, we haven’t changed many things except the way we communicate.
 As for the rest, it was more complicated.
 We had to get organized and set up all the necessary security measures to have staff at the office.

 More constraints, but we see it as a good test of our methods and the culture we’re trying to develop!